 During the 1960s Freire had proposed some practical approaches for promoting greater understanding about the causes of marginalisation and systematic exploitation among the poor and excluded groups of persons.

-Freire believed that understanding the systematic causes of marginalisation will lead to empowerment.
-Today his approaches are known as Freirian Praxis (Freirian practices) and have had a decisive influence on our ideas of what is known as “participatory research”.
+Freire believed that if marginalised persons can understand the systematic causes of their marginalisation, it will lead to empowerment.
+Today his approaches are known as Freirian Praxis (Freirian practices) and have had a decisive influence on what is known as “participatory research approaches”.

 Freire used different ways to stimulate discussions and promote understandings among the poor peasants.
-For example, in adult education classes for illiterate persons he showed pictures of people’s lives and ask questions about reasons of poverty and illiteracy.
-Thus, learning to read and write alphabet became an opportunity to promote wider discussions about the challenges faced by those persons in their daily lives.
+For example, in adult education classes for illiterate persons he showed pictures of people’s lives and asked questions about their understanding about the reasons of poverty and illiteracy.
+Thus, learning to read and write became an opportunity to promote wider discussions about the challenges faced by those persons in their daily lives.

 Influence of Freire’s ideas on research

 Freire’s ideas have influenced a large number of persons working with marginalised population groups.
-For example, it led to the ideas of “participatory research” in which marginalised persons played an active role in different aspects of the research – from defining the problems to be researched to participating in the analysis of the collected information.
+For example, it led to the “participatory research approaches” in which marginalised persons play an active role in different aspects of the research – from defining the problems to be researched to participating in the analysis of the collected information.

 The term “emancipatory research” was proposed by a British academic and disability activist Mike Oliver in 1992.
 He thought that research about disabled persons carried out by disabled researchers will have the potential to promote their emancipation.
-He felt that it is not possible to research oppression in an objective or scientific way.
+He felt that it was not possible to research oppression in an objective or scientific way, it had to be subjective, that is research by the persons about their own lives.
 He expressed his idea of emancipatory research in the following words:

 The issue then for the emancipatory research is not how to empower people but, once people have decided to empower themselves, precisely what research can then do to facilitate this process.
 This does then mean that the social relations of research production do have to be fundamentally changed; researchers have to learn how to put their knowledge and skills at the disposal of their research subjects, for them to use in whatever ways they choose.